 RPA will fundamentally change how we operate, slashing the effort for routine tasks and enabling advanced cognitive applications that augment human judgment in knowledge-based processes.
 We have rolled out 33 processes already in our operation.

-Most real-life processes include unstructured data, and therefore, limit the utility of commonly used RPA tools.
-This is where autonomic and cognitive capabilities come into play by bringing in ability to harness unstructured information, ability to learn from experience and finally autonomous decision making – thus, obviating the need for highly complex rule engines.
+Most real-life processes include unstructured data, and therefore limit the utility of commonly used RPA tools.
+This is where autonomic and cognitive capabilities come into play, by bringing in ability to harness unstructured information, ability to learn from experience and finally, autonomous decision making–thus obviating the need for highly complex rule engines.

 Leveraging cognitive automation would extend the scope of an RPA project to include unstructured data and complex rules, but that would also increase the timelines and cost.
 Thus, the roadmap is to consider how benefits from initial phases can accrue to pay for future phases.

 In conclusion, Future Generali India Life is looking to go beyond testing waters in RPA and undertake a structured roadmap development exercise.
-This will help determine where to take the robotics automation journey, understand the ‘Art of Possible’ and create alignment across organisation on short-term and long-term goals.
+This will help determine where to take the robotics automation journey, understand the ‘Art of Possible’ and create alignment across organization on short-term and long-term goals.